How to strengthen your website’s malware protection

 If you host your web project with IONOS, you can scan up to 500 subpages for malware every day with Site Scan + Repair.
 You can also use the tool to check WordPress for malware, automatically remove malware, and fix vulnerabilities in WordPress, Drupal and Joomla.

 Want to protect all your devices against malware, ransomware and other viruses to ensure you can safely work on your web project?
 With MyDefender from IONOS, you can secure one of your devices or all of your devices against malware and data theft.

 Backing up your web project does not provide malware protection, but it can save you time and effort in case you have to restore the website after it has been infected.
 Storing these backups separately doesn’t take much effort and ensures you’re on the safe side.

 How to delete malware from an infected website

-3. Check all user accounts for inconsistencies like new accounts that you did not create yourself.
-Change all the passwords (for users and administrators).
+- Check all user accounts for inconsistencies (for example, new accounts that you know you didn’t create yourself) and change all passwords for users and administrators.

 - Try to determine all the sources of damage to work out how much harm has been caused.